 STAGE 2 Now from lightly shading and hatching the goblet centrepiece with charcoal pencil, gradually build up density and form.
 Smooth your drawing by using the paper blender after every stage.

+STAGE 3

-STAGE 3 With the side edge of a charcoal stick, start adding the background areas of shadow, following the 'direction of light' lines you drew earlier - background shadows and foreground.
+With the side edge of a charcoal stick, start adding the background areas of shadow, following the 'direction of light' lines you drew earlier - intensify these areas with a charcoal pencil.